 - Completed Section A and B of the myCAvax enrollment process,

 - Spent or plan to spend $10,000 per site (up to five sites) between November 1, 2020 and November 1, 2021, and

 - Have an unrestricted license and be in good standing with their licensing board.

-CalVaxGrant applications may be submitted to the Physicians for a Healthy California from July 12 through August 13, 2021.
-Visit their website for more details.
+Visit the Physicians for a Healthy California website for more details.
 In addition, we encourage you to register for one of the provider webinars about the CalVaxGrant offered by Physicians for a Healthy California.

 - Review the CalVaxGrant’s qualifying high priority areas

 - Visit the Physicians for a Health California website;